 - World Digital Library

-This site "makes available on the Internet, free of charge and in multilingual format, significant primary materials from countries and cultures around the world."
-It is browsable by time, topic, place, type and institution and includes a wealth of manuscripts, maps, rare books, films, sound recordings, and prints and photographs.
+Provides access to "significant primary materials from countries and cultures around the world."
+It is browsable by time, topic, place, type and institution.
+Site includes a wealth of manuscripts, maps, rare books, films, sound recordings, as well as prints and photographs.